-Urban Strategies is currently working with the City of Kitchener as the Engagement Lead on their Official Plan Review, known as Kitchener 2051.
+Urban Strategies is currently working with the City of Kitchener as the Engagement Lead on a process to create a new Official Plan, known as Kitchener 2051.
 The project will shape Kitchener’s fast-paced growth and respond to city-building challenges (e.g. housing, climate, inequity) as well as emerging opportunities (e.g. mobility technologies, workforce evolution, cultural diversity).
 The Engagement Program designed by Urban Strategies is rooted in the values of inclusive, equitable, respectful, meaningful, and responsive engagement, which looks to ensure the new Official Plan will be anchored in and shaped by the voices and experiences of the community.
-Partnering with SpruceLab, Urban Strategies is also helping to shape the Indigenous Engagement workstream, which is focused on meaningful relationship-building and consultation with the Six Nations of the Grand River, Mississaugas of the Credit First Nation, and local Indigenous organizations and community members.
+Partnering with SpurceLab, Urban Strategies is also helping to shape the Indigenous Engagement workstream, which is focused on meaningful relationship-building with the Six Nations of the Grand River, Mississaugas of the Credit First Nation, and local Indigenous organizations and community members.

 Key Team Members